Is There Going To Be Another Civil War

 Conclusion

-What steps will you take today to foster understanding and bridge divides in your community?
+What steps will you take today to grow understanding and bridge divides in your community?
 Share your thoughts and ideas in the comments below and let's work together to build a more united and resilient America.